BCLab-UNM/SwarmBaseCode-ROS/README.md

 2. 3D .STL models for the physical Swarmie build
 3. Bash shell scripts for initializing simulated Swarmies in the Gazebo simulator, as well as physical Swarmies

-- For a step-by-step guide to using Swarmathon-ROS to control a physical Swarmie robot, please see the instructions in the physical robot [Quick Start Guide](https://github.com/BCLab-UNM/Swarmathon-Docs/blob/master/Quick%20Start%20Physical%20Guide.md).
+- For a step-by-step guide to using SwarmBaseCode-ROS to control a physical Swarmie robot, please see the instructions in the physical robot [Quick Start Guide](https://github.com/BCLab-UNM/Swarmathon-Docs/blob/master/Quick%20Start%20Physical%20Guide.md).

-- Please submit bug reports for Swarmathon-ROS through GitHub's Issues system.
-For all other questions regarding the Swarmathon-ROS code base, please visit the forums on the [NASA Swarmathon website](http://www.nasaswarmathon.com).
+- Please submit bug reports for SwarmBaseCode-ROS through GitHub's Issues system.
+For all other questions regarding the SwarmBaseCode-ROS code base, please visit the forums on the [NASA Swarmathon website](http://www.nasaswarmathon.com).

 - We recommend Jason M. O'Kane's [A Gentle Introduction to ROS](https://cse.sc.edu/~jokane/agitr/) for an in-depth walkthrough.